koykoy027/cheat-code/Full guide in Reactjs in Laravel project using inertiajs.md

 # Full guide in Reactjs in Laravel project using inertiajs

-## Install Reactjs in Laravel project using inertiajs, vite plugins, and react-router-dom
+## Installation using vite plugins, and react-router-dom, and tailwindcss

 <details>
 <summary>